 He proceeded to become his unit’s first pilot to down an enemy and ended the war with 20¾ aerial victories.
 When Korea erupted, Mahurin worked his way out of the Pentagon and into a 90-day temporary duty assignment overseas.
 Initially assigned to the 51st Fighter-Interceptor Group flying the North American F-86A Sabre, Mahurin scored 3½ more victories bringing his total to 24¼.
 Those victories also made him the only US Air Force pilot with aerial victories in World War II’s European and Pacific theaters and in Korea.
 He then took command of the 4th Fighter-Interceptor Group.

 However, his luck would run out in 1952 as he was forced to crash land while on a strafing mission.
 He was later released after being kept in solitary confinement for 16 months.
-After serving as the 27th Air Division's vice commander, Mahurin left active duty in 1956 and joined the Air Force Reserves, later retiring as a colonel with a Distinguished Service Cross and Silver Star.
+After serving as the 27th Air Division’s vice commander, Mahurin left active duty in 1956 and joined the Air Force Reserves, later retiring as a colonel with a Distinguished Service Cross and Silver Star.
 However, his many contributions did not stop there.
 As a member of the aerospace industry, Mahurin eventually became a vice president with Rockwell International and assisted with the Apollo program.
 His willingness to discuss brainwashing techniques and the psychological pressures applied to prisoners of war has also greatly aided in the establishment of current Air Force survival courses.
-In 1998, America's leading living ace was inducted into the American Combat Airmen Hall of Fame.
+In 1998, America’s leading living ace was inducted into the American Combat Airmen Hall of Fame.
+Col Mahurin was first selected as an Eagle by Air Command and Staff College’s Gathering of Eagles in 1985 and subsequently honored in 2003.